-Electricity

-Repair category 2

-Notes Aspects of the electrical installation are on semi modern lines.
-Upgrading or rewiring will be required to meet current regulations.
-The Institution of Engineering and Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Electricity Repair category 2 Notes The Institution of Engineering and Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with IET regulations.
+In the absence of any recent test documentation, a precautionary check must be made by a qualified electrical contractor before purchase to confirm the condition and adequacy of the installation.
+This should include the electrical installation in the garage/workshop and all outside lighting etc.